apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### October 6th, 2016: Apache Jackrabbit Oak 1.0.34 released
+Jackrabbit Oak 1.0.34 is a patch release that contains fixes and improvements over the previous 1.0.x release.
+See the [downloads](downloads.html#oak1.0) page for more details

 #### October 4th, 2016: Apache Jackrabbit Oak 1.5.11 released
 Jackrabbit Oak 1.5.11 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the